bearsunday/bearsunday.github.io/manuals/1.0/en/index.md

 - **composer package**: Resources from applications installed under the vendor directory via Composer can be invoked directly, enabling coordination between multiple applications without resorting to microservices.

-- **Multilingual framework**: BEAR.Thrift facilitates efficient interoperability with other languages and PHP versions.
+- **Multilingual framework**: BEAR.Thrift facilitates seamless and efficient interoperability with other languages and PHP versions.

 ## Web Cache